novakurosevic/weather-data-provider/README.md

-# Weather Data Provider
+# Laravel Weather Provider Package

-Simple Laravel weather data provider

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/noki/weather-data-provider.svg?style=flat-square)](https://packagist.org/packages/noki/weather-data-provider)

 This is simple Laravel package for providing weather information.
-At this moment in version 1.0.0 there are only supported two weather providers with option to provide weather data in past.
+At this moment in version 1.0.0 there are only supported two weather providers with option to provide weather data in the past.
 It is possible to provide weather for last 24h with display weather data per hour or weather data for last hour by minute.
 New features should be added in the future.

 ## Installation